Nuclear Waste in Canada

 CONTINUED NUCLEAR WASTE GENERATION

 In addition to the massive stockpiles of already created radioactive wastes, the nuclear industry and federal government are working together to create more.
 Uranium mines and mills continue to operate in Saskatchewan with more proposed, uranium is refined and converted to nuclear fuel in Ontario, a fleet of reactors continue to operate in Ontario and New Brunswick, with reactors at the Bruce and Darlington Nuclear Generating Stations undergoing refurbishment.
-Add to this, the federal government is in the throes of a bromance with Small Modular Reactors.
+Add to this, the federal government is in the throes of a bromance with both Small Modular Reactors and large not-yet-designed mega-reactors.

 THIS WEBSITE IS TO SERVE AS A "SWITCHBOARD" TO ORGANIZATIONS, WEB SITES AND LINKS ABOUT NUCLEAR WASTE IN CANADA.